-By attaching everything to a board, my standard sequence of tests can be applied, including calibration.
+By attaching everything to a single board, my standard sequence of tests can be applied, including calibration.

 It should be easier for the customer to test this assembly as a complete system too.

-Here, a 6-channel driver board has been added to allow up to six SSRs to be driven.
+Here, a 6-channel driver board has been added to allow up to six SSRs to be driven at 5V.

 All the data and power lines have been routed via a standard ribbon cable.

-This approach allows the RF module to be fitted at a later stage if required.
+This approach allows the 3.3V RF module to be fitted at a later stage if required.

 This system is also now in Australia.

 NB.
-The later (green) PCB can support both SSR(s) anf the RF module without requiring any additional components.
+The later (green) PCB can support both 5V SSR(s) and the 3.3V RF module without requiring any off-board components.

-This system can drive three remote loads via CAT5 cabling.
+This system supports one local load and three remote loads via CAT5 cabling.

-Because the RF facility was needed, I've modified the display area to provide the necessary connections.
+Because the 4-digit display was not needed, I've modified that area of the PCB to provide the extra connections.

 NB.
 This system (above and below) was assembled before the new (green) PCB became available.
 When using the later PCB, connection points for additional loads are available without the need for any modifications.